Positive Behavior Support for Autistic Students

 Example: “why don’t you ask students what they did last night, tell them about a TV show you watched, or ask if they finished their homework, rather than shouting or saying ‘Hey, Stupid.’
 Other students in the class want to be your friend, but you make it difficult for them to talk with you.
 Let’s practice the next time the class begins a new group activity.”

 Maintaining interactions.
-Many students with ASD struggle to maintain a conversation (e.g.., turn taking).
+Many autistic students struggle to maintain a conversation (e.g.., turn taking).
 Some may dominate the conversation and make others feel that they have nothing to contribute, while other students may experience difficulty keeping up with the flow of conversation and asking questions.
 Students may also have limited topics of interest and discuss these topics repetitively.

 Example: “I’ve noticed that other students cannot share their thoughts and ideas with you when you start a conversation because you do all the talking.
 It may seem to them that you don’t care what they have to say.
 Other students will be more willing to talk if you stop once you’ve stated your idea or opinion and allow them a turn to talk.
 When you stop, they know you are listening.
 You can say to them, “What do you think?” or “Has this ever happened to you?’”

 Terminating interactions.
-Some students with ASD may not know how to appropriately end a conversation.
+Some students with autism may not know how to appropriately end a conversation.
 They may abruptly walk away, start talking with another student, or bluntly tell a student they don’t know what they’re talking about.
 Other students may interpret this as rude and impolite behavior.
 Teachers might point out to the student some acceptable ways of ending a conversation.